VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

 Copy `vminsert-example-vmcluster-persistent` (or whatever user put into metadata.name field https://docs.victoriametrics.com/getting-started-with-vm-operator.html#example-cluster-config) service name and add it to the `remoteWrite` URL from [quick-start example](https://github.com/VictoriaMetrics/operator/blob/master/docs/quick-start.MD#vmagent).
 Here is an example of the full configuration that we need to apply:

-`remoteWrite.url` for VMAgent consists of the following parts:
-> service_name + VMCLuster_namespace + svc + kubernetes_cluster_domain that in our case will look like vminsert-example-vmcluster-persistent.default.svc.cluster.local

 <div class="with-copy" markdown="1">

 ```bash